bibleexchange/romans__textbook/textbook/en/0101_pauls-introduction-and-the-sin-of-the-gentiles.md

 #### The Gospel is the power of God unto salvation

 Man can do nothing to save himself.
 He was born in sin with no human means of hope.
 Man could not be good enough to satisfy the law of God.
 He is guilty and condemned to hell.
-There is no price that man could pay to purchase his Salvation.
+There is no price that man could pay to purchase his salvation.
 Salvation is a work of God given by grace and received by faith in Jesus Christ.
-Many complicate the simplicity of the Gospel and cannot accept that sinful man can be made new and transformed by the power of God as he reaches out in faith to the nail scarred hands of Jesus.
+Many complicate the simplicity of the Gospel and cannot accept that sinful man can be made new and transformed by the power of God as he reaches out in faith to the nail-scarred hands of Jesus.

 #### The Gospel reveals the righteousness of God from faith to faith